anish-sahoo/Nearby-Prices/README.md

 ## Problem/Solution
-`Problem`: For stores (especially local stores like Asian grocery stores) in a neighborhood/city without online platforms, it is hard for the user to know which store sells something for the cheapest price.\
+`Problem`: For stores (especially local stores like Asian grocery stores) in a neighborhood/city without online platforms, it is hard for the user to know which store has the cheapest price for a product.\
 \
 `Solution`: An application where users can upload prices of common things whenever they go to any store.
 - Other users can then see the prices/unit for each store and then decide where to go.